 At the channel level, the short answer is that brands should be constantly improving their designs.
 The digital environments we have available to us are constantly evolving, allowing for better user experiences.
 So, keeping a relatively consistent cadence for updates is important to keep up with the market.

 Those ongoing efforts are often punctuated by routine audits that then set priorities until the next audit.
-Many of our clients set standard timeframes for those audits, such as quarterly or twice annually.
+Many of our clients her at Oracle Digital Experience Agency set standard timeframes for those audits, such as quarterly or twice annually.
 To drive those audits, we often ask our clients:

 At the brand level, wider digital marketing redesigns are often triggered by major new brand campaigns, rebranding efforts, and—as is probably most often the case—website redesigns.
 Typically, a brand will launch a refreshed website every 2 years.
 That may include an overall brand update or it may just be refinements to UX and the functionality of the site.
 Regardless of the extent, this should trigger redesigns of creative across your digital marketing channels.